 The Avalon is offered in XLE, XLE Premium, XLE Touring and Limited trim levels.

-The XLE is fitted as standard with leather upholstery, heated and power-adjustable front seats, a 6.1-inch touchscreen display, an eight-speaker AM/FM/CD sound system with AUX and USB inputs, Bluetooth connectivity with audio streaming capability, dual zone automatic climate control, a proximity key, rain-sensing windshield wipers and 17-inch alloy wheels.
+Not available on the hybrid model, the entry-level XLE trim comes with leather upholstery, heated and power-adjustable front seats, a 6.1-inch touchscreen display, an eight-speaker AM/FM/CD sound system with AUX and USB inputs, Bluetooth connectivity with audio streaming capability, dual zone automatic climate control, a proximity key, rain-sensing windshield wipers and 17-inch alloy wheels.

 To those features, the XLE Premium adds or substitutes a backup camera, remote start, a sunroof, an auto-dimming rearview mirror with a compass and a Homelink universal tranciever.